 What Does a Press Release for a Book Look Like?

-Can a press release for a book be a well-written combination of the book’s description and about the author section, or should there be more?
+Can a press release for a book be a well-written combination of the book’s description and the book’s about the author section, or should there be more?
 In the media, the simple mantra that has historically driven leading stories is:

 If it bleeds, it leads.